 For parties like the French Front National (Askolovitch 2016) and the Austrian FPÖ (Bunzl 2005:502-503) with roots in an older, openly anti-Semitic extreme Right, the new philosemitism marks a sharp break.
 Newer populist parties like the Belgian Vlaams Belang under Filip Dewinter (Wildman 2007) have also adopted a philosemtic stance.
 The philosemitic turn follows directly from the populist preoccupation with Islam.
 In the narrowly nationalist perspective of the traditional extreme right, Jews represented a threat to the ethnocultural homogeneity of the nation.
-But in the broader comparative civilizational perspective of the threat from Islam.50 In the context of attacks on Jews by Muslims in Belgium, Denmark, and especially in
+But in the broader comparative civilizational perspective of the new populism, Jews are redefined as fellow Europeans and as exemplary victims of the threat from Islam.50 In the context of attacks on Jews by Muslims in Belgium, Denmark, and especially in